 - Costs for the professional content tests (BI tests).
 You pay a contribution towards the costs for this: €400 Nurses, dentists €1500 and doctors €1700 (doctors).

-- Costs for exam training, travel expenses, books for the tests mentioned above (not mandatory);
+- Costs for preparation courses, travel expenses, books for the tests mentioned above (not mandatory);

-- Costs for any additional learning or internship program.
+- Costs for any additional training or internship program.
 For example, if you receive advice on your application to take additional training, this will incur costs.
 These costs vary by profession and type of additional education.
-These costs are charged by the educational institution;
+These costs are charged by the educational institution that organizs the training;

 - Costs of €85,- for the mandatory BIG registration if this is necessary for your profession;

 - If you also want to have your specialist diploma recognized and registered, this will also incur costs.
 The combined rate for recognition and registration is approximately € 2.285,-.
-If an adjustment internship must be completed, an additional € 750,- will be added (a different rate applies for general practice).
-The recognition and registration of a specialist diploma is not done by the BIG register, but by Specialist Registration Committees (SRC).
+If an adjustment internship is required, an additional € 750,- will be added (a different rate applies for general practitioners).
+The recognition and registration of a specialist diploma is not done by the BIG register, but by Specialist Registration Commission (SRC).
 These are not government organizations.
 This makes the costs higher.

-There are no costs involved for you to have your diploma recognized by the BIG register.
+There are no fees for submitting an application to have your diploma recognized by the BIG register.

 For some professions, we know that almost everyone who wants to have their diploma recognized encounters the same extra steps or hurdles.
 Below you will find an overview of these professions with explanations and, where possible, advice: